Google Analytics tags

 The above table is from the 993 parts catalog.

-• For some reason, the catalog page above does not list the outer alternator belt number for the Carrera model the belt is a 999.192.343.50 9.5x760
+• For some reason, the catalog page above does not list the outer alternator belt number for the six-speed Carrera model the belt is a 999.192.343.50 9.5x760

 • The M64.60 noted above is the Turbo model, Be aware that if your vehicle is a Turbo and has the factory pulley update, the outer alternator pulley is gold in color, is cast versus the stamped original, and takes a 999,192.373.50, 757mm belt